Manuel Carvalheiro: Career

-In 1981, Carvalheiro directed his short film ABC, in Paris, Glauber Rocha's only interview of the kind.
+In 1981 Carvalheiro directed his short film ABC, in Paris, Glauber Rocha's only interview of the kind.
 Later, he helped Rocha settle in Sintra with his wife and children, working together on Napoleon's Empire, a script that never materialised, as Glauber Rocha died shortly after.
 The following year, ABC was officially selected by the Huelva International Film Festival, and the CICAE Award winner at the Hyères International Festival du jeune cinéma.
 In 1982, his short film Salazar's Loves was officially selected by the Berlin International Film Festival.

-In 1985, his Doctorate thesis on Le cinéma intellectuel: Mutations de la théorie Eisensteinienne, guided by Christian Metz, was granted a Mention Très Bien from the École des Hautes Etudes en Sciences Sociales (EHESS) and gave rise to a book published in Portugal, in 1989.
+In 1985 his doctoral thesis on Le cinéma intellectuel: Mutations de la théorie Eisensteinienne, guided by Christian Metz, was granted a Mention Très Bien from the École des Hautes Etudes en Sciences Sociales (EHESS) and gave rise to a book published in Portugal, in 1989.

 Carvalheiro was an essayist, a columnist, a film critic, a member of the Portuguese Writers Association and the first Portuguese film theorist.
 His articles were published in the Cahiers du Cinéma, in Positif, and several prominent Portuguese literary magazines and newspapers (Seara Nova, Vértice, Jornal de Letras, Diário de Notícias, Público, A Capital, Diário de Lisboa, Diário Popular, O Primeiro de Janeiro, O Século and República).
-He represented Portugal with his short films and documentaries at international film festivals and was a permanent feature at the Festroia International Film Festival (1985-2014).
+He represented Portugal with his short films and documentaries at international film festivals and was a permanent feature at the Festroia International Film Festival (1985–2014).
 Both controversial and irreverent, he was subsequently marginalised by the Portuguese Film Institute, and although he submitted many films projects and applied for subsidies none were ever approved or granted.
-He founded his own film production company Filmes Século XXI in order to make his own independent films and went through many hardships due to a lack of subsidies.
+He founded his own film production company Filmes Século XXI to make his own independent films and went through many hardships due to a lack of subsidies.
 This, in turn, led to a negative impact on Carvalheiro's health and on his family and social relations.

-At the end of the 1990s, he competed in international film festivals with several documentaries, including Recollections of the Equestrian Competitions at the Olympics (1998), which won the Ficts Fest Choice of the Public Award, in 1998.
+At the end of the 1990s he competed in international film festivals with several documentaries, including Recollections of the Equestrian Competitions at the Olympics (1998), which won the Ficts Fest Choice of the Public Award, in 1998.

-His Italian author friend Marco Ferrari based his book Alla rivoluzione sulla due cavalli on Carvalheiro’s road trip to Lisbon in the aftermath of the Carnation Revolution.
+His Italian author friend Marco Ferrari based his book Alla rivoluzione sulla due cavalli on Carvalheiro's road trip to Lisbon in the aftermath of the Carnation Revolution.
 It was later turned into a film that won the Golden Leopard at the Locarno International Film Festival, in 2001.